MarianneSchweitzer/Communicative_feedback/README.md

 ```
 ## Finetune LM using PPO

-To fietune baseline with different rewards, change --value_model directory (3 possibilities : semantic or syntactic or cr).
+The example is set to clarification requests as a reward.
+To finetune baseline with different rewards, change --value_model directory (3 possibilities : semantic or syntactic or cr).

 ### Children without lesions